 This downward spiral has to be stopped, if we want to preserve purebred dogs!
 And it is worth to fight for their preservation, they are a living cultural asset!

 But for this to happen the mindset of the kennel club officials and breeders has to change.
 And also the puppy buyers have to be well informed and critical!
-But unfortunately those changes only happen very slowly despite of a lot of education that took place in the last years by documentaries, books, magazines, internet blogs and social media.
+But unfortunately these changes only happen very slowly despite of a lot of education that took place in the last years by documentaries, books, magazines, internet blogs and social media.
 This is why responsible breeders, who are focused on health and a sound temper, are often left alone and don’t get supported by breeder colleagues and kennel clubs.
-This is one reason why we have implemented the “seal of quality” for exactly those breeders.

 But the interest is very big to maintain the current system of dog breeding, in which champion titles, the own ego and profit is the priority.